AmirKhan2400/job-market-analyzer/README.md

 | `GEMINI_API_KEY`     | Google Gemini API key              |
 | `OPENROUTER_API_KEY` | OpenRouter API key                 |

-Secrets are intentionally kept outside the source code.

 The repository contains `.env.example` as a safe configuration template.

-The actual `.env` file is:

-* excluded from Git using `.gitignore`
-* excluded from the Docker build context using `.dockerignore`

 ## Engineering Concepts Demonstrated